nbhdsoccer/nbhdsoccer.github.io/README.md

 ## About

 Chicago Neighborhood Soccer (NBHD Soccer) is a 501(c)(3) nonprofit organization building inclusive communities through soccer across Chicago's South and West Side neighborhoods.
-Founded in 2022 by community leaders with 10+ years of organizing experience, we've grown to over 6,500 members through authentic relationships and word-of-mouth.
+Founded in 2012 as pickup games, incorporated in 2022, and achieving 501(c)(3) status in 2025, we've grown to over 7,000 members through authentic relationships and word-of-mouth.

 ## Our Mission